-In Andalusia, tapas are a traditional accompaniment to Cerveza or Sangria. “ Pintxos”, ” ración”… From Spain to the Basque coast, tapas are an essential part of gastronomy.
+In Andalusia, tapas are a traditional accompaniment to Cerveza or Sangria. ” Pintxos”, “ración”...
+From Spain to the Basque coast, tapas are an essential part of gastronomy.
 They are the perfect embodiment of sharing and conviviality.
 In Paris too, tapas restaurants and bars are on a roll.
-Tapas à la française, à la japonaise, à la mexicaine… In addition to traditional Spanish tapas, the flavors of these small plates to share can be endlessly varied.
+Tapas à la française, à la japonaise, à la mexicaine… In addition to traditional Spanish tapas, the flavors of these small plates to be shared can be declined endlessly.
 So where can you find the best tapas in Paris?
 Follow the guide!

 La Mangerie, tapas restaurant and wine bar

 One of the best tapas restaurants in Paris is, of course, La Mangerie!
-Nestled in the heart of the Marais district, this warm and welcoming cantine promises gourmet evenings combining good food and good taste.
-In this intimate, convivial setting, we sample delicious plates, so good they’re hard to share.
-In the kitchen : Filip, Chef of Portuguese origin and Caroline, sous-chef of Cambodian origin.
+Nestled in the heart of the Marais district, this cozy cantine promises gourmet evenings combining good food and great taste.
+In this intimate, convivial setting, you can sample delicious dishes, so good they’re hard to share.
+In the kitchen: Filip, a Portuguese-born chef, and Caroline, a Cambodian-born sous-chef.
 Two different worlds and so many tapas reinterpreted.
-Patatas bravas, piquillos, croquetas… All these delights are skilfully reinvented.
-Just thinking about it makes your mouth water.
+Patatas bravas, piquillos, croquetas… All these delicacies are skilfully reinvented.
+Just thinking about them makes your mouth water.
 Let’s meet at the heart of this beautiful table of sharing?

 Inspired by French cuisine and enhanced by a touch of world flavors, Sourire’s tapas have it all!
-Homemade small plates to share, made with the finest seasonal produce.
-For a taste of these French-style tapas, head for Sourire Galande in the 5th arrondissement and the latest addition, in the capital’s 12th arrondissement.
+They’re homemade sharing plates, made with the finest seasonal produce.
+For a taste of these French-style tapas, head for Sourire Galande in the 5th arrondissement, and the latest addition, in the capital’s 12th arrondissement.
 Summer tapas menu?
-Cheese and charcuterie boards to share, stuffed mussels and finger-fed Comte croquettes.
+Cheese and charcut’ boards to share, stuffed mussels and Comte croquettes to eat with your fingers.
 But also mini-burgers, veal confit, Piquillo gazpacho with fresh goat’s cheese and eggplant fritters, among other delights.
 Terroir, tradition and conviviality: these are the watchwords of these 2 establishments.
-We’re telling you: Sourire’s tapas will make you smile!
+We’re telling you: Sourire’s tapas will give you a smile!

 - 27 rue Galande, 75 005 Paris